Pylons-tech/pylons/docs/IBC-TRANSFER-WALKTHROUGH.md

     address : "pylo1qvcf7rug8k0uumxdvy0mrkyug75s9umdfa9px9"
     coins: ["10000000000upylon", "100000000ubedrock"]
 ```
- Repeat the same process for other chain .
+ Repeat the same process for juno chain .

  ## Start the chains

- Start both chain by opening the terminal in the chain's directory and running the following command.
+ Start both chains by opening the terminal in the chain's directory and running the following commands.
  ```
 starport chain init
 starport chain serve --force-reset

 ```

 ## Create the connection.

-After serving both chains, you will need create a connection.
+After serving both chains, you will need to create a connection.
 This will take the details of the connection from the `registry.yaml` and `app.yaml` file.
-Command to create connection is:
+Command to create a connection is:
 `starport tools ibc-setup connect -- -v`

-The terminal output will be similiar to this.
+The terminal output will be similar to this.
 ```
 hassan@hassan-rns:~/work/src/old ones/pylons$ starport tools ibc-setup connect -- -v
 verbose: Queried unbonding period {"seconds":1814400}